sC#rambled - Computers & Other Gadgets

 Asus Transformer Prime

 While technically a 'portable electronic device', this thing has replaced my laptop as my primary mobile device.
 I'm officially an early-adopter, at one point having 4 separate pre-orders out for the thing.
-Though some got theirs before me, I was one of the very few to have both pieces of it in the first week.
+Though some received theirs before I, I was one of the very few to have both pieces of it in the first week.
 It's an Android tablet, now (Jan 2012) with Ice Cream Sandwich, and so much power and battery life, it'll keep me going for quite awhile.

 • Tegra 3 Quad-core (w/5th companion core)